Kamelot: History

-Early years, Eternity, Dominion and Siége Perilous (1987–1998)
+1987–1997: Early years, Eternity and Dominion

 The band was formed in Florida in 1987 by guitarist Thomas Youngblood, with Richard Warner on drums, Rob Beck on vocals and Dirk Van Tilborg on bass and keyboards, as "Camelot".
 This name was originally suggested by Youngblood's mother, since she loved John F. Kennedy.

-In 1988 they recorded the song "Breaking The Silence", composed by Youngblood and Warner, for "Tampa Bay's Metal Mercenaries: The Invasion", a cassette-only compilation of various Heavy Metal bands from Tampa Bay produced by Keith "Thumper" Collins (ex-bassist for Savatage).
+In 1988 they recorded the song "Breaking The Silence", composed by Youngblood and Warner, for Tampa Bay's Metal Mercenaries: The Invasion, a cassette compilation of various heavy metal bands from Tampa Bay produced by Keith "Thumper" Collins (ex-bassist for Savatage).

 In 1991 Sean Tibbetts (then using the stage name Sean Christians) joined as bass guitarist, Rob Beck was replaced on vocals by Mark Vanderbilt and Dirk Van Tilborg left the band.
-The band changed its name to "Kamelot" due to there being a local record store named Camelot, and to set it apart from the Camelot mythos.
-This line up recorded, in the same year, the band first demo.
+The band changed its name to Kamelot due to there being a local record store named Camelot, and to set it apart from the Camelot mythos.
+This line-up recorded, in the same year, the band's first demo.

 In 1992 Glenn Barry replaced Sean Christians on bass guitar and, the following year, the band recorded its second demo.
 After this, David Pavlicko was recruited as keyboardist; in 1993 the band signed a deal with Noise Records and released its first album, Eternity in 1995.
 The band's next album, Dominion, was released in 1997.
 Later that year after a tour in Europe, founder Richard Warner departed the band and drummer Casey Grillo was brought in.

+1998–2006: From Siége Perilous to The Black Halo

 In 1998 Mark Vanderbilt was unable to tour and Roy Khan (of Conception) was recruited as the new lead vocalist.
 When Roy Khan was selected, he had to prove himself by skydiving with the band.
 With these two new members, Kamelot released its third studio album, Siége Perilous.
 The band undertook its first tour later that year, playing shows across Europe.